Elizabeth Peabody: Kindergarten

-Bookstore
+Bookstore owner

-She later opened a book store, Elizabeth Palmer Peabody's West Street Bookstore, at her home in Boston (c.
-1840–1852).
+In 1840, Peabody established the West Street Bookshop near Beacon Hill and Boston Common in Boston and had a home above the bookstore where her sisters and parents lived with her.
+Sophia and Mary lived there until they were married.
+Peabody purchased foreign journals and books for her business, which was part bookstore, a lending library, and a place for scholars, liberal thinkers, and transcendentalists to meet.

-It was there that the "Conversations" were held, organized by Margaret Fuller.
-The first of these meetings between women was held on November 6, 1839.
-Topics for these discussions and debates varied but subjects were as diverse as fine arts, history, mythology, literature, and nature.
+It was there that Margaret Fuller held "Conversations" for women beginning on November 6, 1839.
+Topics for these discussions and debates included fine arts, history, mythology, literature, and nature.
 Fuller served as the "nucleus of conversation" and hoped to answer the "great questions" facing women: "What were we born to do?
-How shall we do it? which so few ever propose to themselves 'till their best years are gone by".
-Many figures in the woman's rights movement took part, including Sophia Dana Ripley, Caroline Sturgis, and Maria White Lowell.
+How shall we do it? which so few ever propose to themselves 'till their best years are gone by", Many figures in the woman's rights movement took part, including Sophia Dana Ripley, Caroline Sturgis, and Maria White Lowell.

-The 1840 Catalogue of the Foreign Library offered several hundred titles in German, French, Spanish, Italian and English languages, including: